ka4ep/Lexical.Localization/docs/LocalizationDictionary/README.md

 # Localization String Dictionary
-**LocalizationDictionary** is the simplest asset.
+**LocalizationStringDictionary** is the simplest asset.
 It uses a dictionary as a source.

 ```csharp
 // Create localization source